team-alembic/ash_authentication/documentation/tutorials/confirmation.md

 #### Opt-out

-You can set `prevent_hijacking? false` on the confirmation add-on to disable the automatic handling described above.
+You can set `prevent_hijacking? false` on either the confirmation add-on, or your strategy to disable the automatic handling described above.
 This is not recommended.

 ## Tutorial